gneeraj97/blogs-in-ml-paradigm/README.md

 # ML-Concepts-and-Interview
-Repository for learning ML concepts
+I couldn't find a good GitHub repository for learning ML concepts, so, I made this.